-Oslobodenje's staff made of their daily work a symbol of their resistance.
-Journalists delivered newspapers when the drivers found it too dangerous, and when Oslobodenje's network of 700 kiosks throughout Bosnia was burned down, the news pages were cut and faxed, then glued together so citizens in other battered cities like Mostar could read them.
+Oslobođenje's staff made their daily work a symbol of their resistance.
+Journalists delivered newspapers when the drivers found it too dangerous, and when Oslobođenje's network of 700 kiosks throughout Bosnia was burned down, the news pages were cut and faxed, then glued together so citizens in other battered cities like Mostar could read them.

-Oslobodenje's staff was named International Editors of the Year for 1993 by the World press review for their 'bravery, tenacity, and dedication to the principles of journalism'.
-They went on to win several other journalistic awards.
-In 2006, the paper was acquired by two of the city's largest businesses, and its website now proclaims that though the organisation has changed a great deal, its 'commitment to liberty and justice remains strong'.
+Oslobođenje's staff were named International Editors of the Year for 1993 by the World Press Review for their 'bravery, tenacity, and dedication to the principles of journalism'.
+They went on to win several other journalism awards.

+In 2006 the paper was acquired by two of the city's largest businesses, and its website now proclaims that though the organisation has changed a great deal, its 'commitment to liberty and justice remains strong'.

-Editor Vildana Selimbegovic represented Oslobodenje at Sakharov Prize Network conferences.
-She was one of the wartime staff and though marked by the experience, she still continues in her job with dedication.
+Editor Vildana Selimbegovic has represented Oslobođenje at SPN conferences, including at the most recent in May 2016.
+She was one of the wartime staff and, though marked by the experience, she remains dedicated to her job.

-The MADRES DE PLAZA DE MAYO were born of the search by Argentinian mothers for their 'disappeared' children during Argentina's Dirty War of 1976-1983, when the military regime abducted, tortured and killed thousands of political opponents, stealing children born to prisoners and obliterating any trace of its victims.
+LAS MADRES DE PLAZA DE MAYO was born of the search by Argentinian mothers for their 'disappeared' children during Argentina's Dirty War of 1976-1983, when the military regime abducted, tortured and killed thousands of political opponents, stealing children born to prisoners and obliterating any trace of its victims.

-The Madres, mainly apolitical housewives, were the ones who dared protest at the height of the dictatorship, and after the fall of the regime, prompted trials for the military officials involved, hundreds of whom have been found guilty.
+Las Madres, mainly apolitical housewives, were the ones who dared protest at the height of the dictatorship and, after the fall of the regime, called for trials for the military officials involved, hundreds of whom have been found guilty.
 The movement was launched on 30 April 1977, as 14 mothers staged the first protest in the Plaza de Mayo, in front of the presidential Casa Rosada.
-Ordered to disperse, pairs of courageous mothers began to walk slowly arm-in-arm around the square.
+Ordered to disperse, pairs of courageous mothers began to walk slowly armin-arm around the square.
 Every week more mothers joined the protests, as more left-wing activists and people accused of collaborating with them were 'disappeared'.

-The Madres, with their emblematic white scarves, the photos and names of their disappeared children and pleas to have them back, began to attract international attention, so, to stop them, the regime killed three of their founders.
-In December 1977, Azucena Villaflor de Vincenti, Mary Ponce de Bianco and Esther Ballestrino de Careaga were abducted, tortured then thrown alive from a plane.
-Other Madres were beaten and detained but continued their peaceful resistance.
-The Madres turned their focus to a demand for justice as the massive human rights abuses, a plunging economy and losing the Falklands War brought an end to the military regime in 1983.
+Las Madres, with their emblematic white scarves, the photos and names of their disappeared children and pleas to have them back, began to attract international attention, so the regime killed three of its founders in an attempt to stop Las Madres' activities.
+In December 1977 Azucena Villaflor de Vincenti, Mary Ponce de Bianco and Esther Ballestrino de Careaga were abducted, tortured and thrown to their death from a plane.
+Other members of Las Madres were beaten and detained but continued their peaceful resistance.
+Las Madres turned their focus to a demand for justice as the massive human rights abuses, a plunging economy and losing the Falklands War brought an end to the military regime in 1983.

-The Madres de Plaza de Mayo split in 1986 with founding members in both the founding line, which focused on legislation and the recovery of remains, and the association, the more radical and political faction that refused to recognise the children's deaths till all the guilty were brought to justice.
+Las Madres de Plaza de Mayo split in 1986, with founding members in both the founding line, which focused on legislation and the recovery of remains, and the association, the more radical and political faction that refused to recognise the children's deaths until all the guilty were brought to justice.

-The association was fiercely resisting the end of trials over abuses under the dictatorship when Parliament recognised the Madres de Plaza de Mayo with the Sakharov Prize in 1992.
+The association was fiercely resisting the end of trials dealing with abuses under the dictatorship when the European Parliament recognised Las Madres de Plaza de Mayo with the Sakharov Prize in 1992.

-Hebe de Bonafini, who was elected leader of the undivided Madres in 1979, and is still leading the association, accepted the Sakharov Prize award for the mothers' children 'who were the first to struggle for freedom'.
-The Madres used the prize's purse to finance their various social initiatives, which include the Universidad Popular Madres de Plaza de Mayo, and de Bonafini participated in the founding conference of the Sakharov Prize Network in 2008.
+Hebe de Bonafini, who was elected leader of the undivided Madres in 1979, and is still leading the association, accepted the Sakharov Prize award on behalf of the mothers' children 'who were the first to struggle for freedom'.
+Las Madres used the prize's purse to finance their various social initiatives, which include the Universidad Popular Madres de Plaza de Mayo, and de Bonafini participated in the founding conference of the SPN in 2008.